-Henri Lezec is a Project Leader in the Photonics and Optomechancis Group of the Physical Measurement Laboratory (PML) at NIST.
-He received B.S., M.S. and Ph.D. degrees in Electrical Engineering from the Massachusetts Institute of Technology.
+Henri Lezec is a NIST Fellow and Project Leader in the Photonics and Optomechancis Group of the Physical Measurement Laboratory (PML) at NIST.
+He received B.S., M.S. and Ph.D. degrees in Electrical Engineering from the Massachusetts Institute of Technology (MIT).
 Following postdoctoral research at NEC Fundamental Research Laboratories in Tsukuba, Japan, he worked as an applications specialist for Micrion and FEI Corporations in both Germany and in the USA.
 He subsequently worked as as Associate Faculty Member and Research Director at the Centre National de la Recherche Scientifique (CNRS), Louis Pasteur University in Strasbourg, France, and as Visiting Research Associate at the California Institute of Technology (Caltech).

 He has investigated a broad range of topics associated with the interaction of light with nanoscale structures.
 He is widely known for his research observing and explaining how plasmons can control the propagation of light through nanoscale apertures, and for creating and measuring metamaterials (materials that have a negative refractive index).
-His research in the CNST focuses on nanoplasmonics, nanophotonics, and nanofabrication with focused ion beams; he is currently leading projects in the areas of visible and ultraviolet frequency metamaterials and metasurfaces, and well as exploring fundamental mechanisms and practical applications of optical forces on metals.
+His research in the PML focuses on nanoplasmonics, nanophotonics, and nanofabrication with focused ion beams; he is currently leading projects in the areas of visible and ultraviolet frequency metamaterials and metasurfaces, and well as exploring fundamental mechanisms and practical applications of optical forces on metals.

 Lezec is a prolific writer of important publications and a sought-after invited speaker.
-He has published over 100 papers, including three letters in Nature and four in Science, as well as four in Physical Review Letters and six in Nano Letters.
+He has published over 150 papers, including three letters in Nature and five in Science.
 His papers have an h-index of 50 and have been cumulatively cited over 28,000 times, with 5 papers receiving more than 1000 citations, and another 33 receiving over 100 citations.
-He has 38 granted patents (13 U.S., 17 Japanese, 5 European, 2 Canadian, 1 Taiwanese), with an additional 11 patents pending (including 2 U.S.).
+He has 43 granted patents, including 18 U.S. patents.
 His work has been recognized with a fellowship in the Optical Society of America in 2010, and with the award of the prestigious Julius Springer Prize for Applied Physics in 2011.